Game server: Dedicated server

 Dedicated servers simulate game worlds without supporting direct input or output, except that required for their administration.
 Players must connect to the server with separate client programs in order to see and interact with the game.

 The foremost advantage of dedicated servers is their suitability for hosting in professional data centers, with all of the reliability and performance benefits that entails.
 Remote hosting also eliminates the low-latency advantage that would otherwise be held by any player who hosts and connects to a server from the same machine or local network.

-Dedicated servers cost money to run, however.
-Cost is sometimes met by a game's developers (particularly on consoles) and sometimes by clan groups, but in either case, the public is reliant on third parties providing servers to connect to.
+The cost to operate dedicated servers is sometimes met by a game's developers (particularly on consoles) and sometimes by clan groups, but in either case, the public is reliant on third parties providing servers to connect to.
 For this reason, most games which use dedicated servers also provide listen server support.
 Players of these games will oftentimes host servers for the public and their clans, either by hosting a server instance from their own hardware, or by renting from a game server hosting provider.

+Components of a dedicated game server

+A dedicated game server is essentially similar to any other modern computer in its physical components.
+They generally use typical server-oriented parts for most of their components except the CPU- motherboards, memory, storage, and so on.
+Since game server performance is typically limited by a handful of key processes that parallelize poorly, dedicated servers for modern games commonly use high-end consumer CPUs for their very high single-threaded performance, with each machine running a few or even just one instance.

+Shared hardware for game servers

+Dedicated game servers are often rented from a hosting provider; for less demanding games or those with lower player counts, when single-threaded performance requirements are no longer at the uttermost limits of current technology, a single physical server may host dozens or hundreds of instances.
+These run on typical compute server hardware, including a manycore CPU and very high memory capacity.
+In most cases, they are rented out per-instance, with the rates depending on how many CPU cores and how much memory and storage is required for each instance.
+This allows very affordable rates for clans or private individuals who only need a handful of instances, and allow publishers to scale their server count with their currently-active player count, only paying for the resources they actually need at any given time.